Stop Overpaying on Taxes: Airbnb Tax Deductions Tips

 Should I Get Professional Tax Advice?

-Even when you’re armed with these tax tips and have a solid understanding of how income taxes work, it’s highly recommended that you seek advice from a professional.
+Even when you’re armed with these tax tips and have a solid understanding of how income taxes work, it’s highly recommended that you seek advice from a rental income tax liability professional.
 One of the reasons for this is that the tax rules and laws differ from state to state.
-Some states, for example, collect hotel tax (also called occupancy tax or transient lodging tax in certain jurisdictions) on short-term rentals.

 Complete your tax form with tax code, personal deduction, indirect expenses and mortgage interest